-As a secondary analysis, we investigated whether P2 bypass was associated with industry funding or the approval status of the experimental treatment at the time of trial initiation using a fisher-exact test.
+We also tested whether P2 bypass was associated with industry funding or the approval status of the experimental treatment at the time of trial initiation using a Fisher-exact test.

-Impact of Bypass on P3 Trial Results and Patient Risk/Benefit
+Impact of Bypass on Phase 3 Trial Results

-For a secondary analysis, we investigated whether bypassing positive clinical evidence from P2 trials was associated with P3 trial results.
-We performed a Fisher-exact test to determine whether bypassing impacted the rate of positivity on P3 primary outcomes or P3 termination due safety or futility.
-Additional secondary analyses included pooled meta-analyses for continuous efficacy endpoints and risk ratios (RR) for withdrawal-related adverse events (WdAEs) with subgroup contrasts between the P3 trials that bypassed vs those that did not bypass.
+As a secondary analysis, we investigated whether bypassing positive clinical evidence from P2 trials was associated with phase 3 trial results.
+We performed a Fisher-exact test to determine whether bypassing impacted the rate of positivity on phase 3 primary outcomes or phase 3 termination due safety or futility.
+Finally, we performed a pooled meta-analyses for continuous efficacy endpoints and risk ratios (RR) for withdrawal-related adverse events (WdAEs) with subgroup contrasts between the phase 3 trials that bypassed vs those that did not bypass.

 Statistical Analysis

-Fisher-exact tests were performed using the “fisher.test” R function.17 Significance was determined using nominal significance level of 0.05 for all analyses.
-To compare efficacy outcomes between trials that bypassed and those that did not, we performed a meta-analysis with subgroup contrast.
-This analysis was restricted to indication areas where there are at least 3 trials in the bypass and non-bypass group that had results using the same scale.
-The only indication with a sufficient number of trials in each subgroup that reported the same outcome was Alzheimer’s disease.
-We pooled the available least-squared mean differences for the Alzheimer’s Disease Assessment Scale–Cognitive Subscale (ADAS-Cog) using the function “metagen” from the “meta” R package.18.
-Finally, to compare whether risk of withdrawal due to adverse events was impacted by bypassing, we used the function “metabin” from the “metafor” R package.19 We used the two-tailed p-value of Cochran's Q for subgroup difference to investigate significance.
+We used Fisher-exact tests to investigate whether two P3 trial characteristics and two P3 trial results were associated with P2 bypass.
+To compare whether risk of withdrawal due to adverse events was impacted by bypassing, we used the two-tailed p-value of Cochran's Q for subgroup difference to investigate significance.
 We did not adjust for multiple hypothesis testing.
+We determined significance using a nominal significance level of 0.05 for all analyses.

 See supplement for more methodological details and protocol deviations.
 All extractions were performed in duplicate, and consensus was sought from JK.
 Our protocol was registered at https://osf.io/crf62/